Pillarisation

-Pillarisation also reflected the social awareness of groups that had been marginalized or disadvantaged during the 19th century by the liberal bourgeoisie, which promoted Enlightenment ideals as universal norms.
-The system began to decline in the 1960s and 1970s, as social and political barriers weakened.
+Society in the Netherlands was historically divided into four main pillars: Catholic, Protestant, socialist, and liberal.
+Belgium, by contrast, only Catholic, socialist, and liberal pillars emerged.
+The system allowed each community to maintain its own institutions and lifestyle, minimising conflict among groups.
+Pillarisation in both countries began to decline in the 1960s and 1970s through the weakening of social and political barriers.
 However, traces of pillarisation remain visible in contemporary Dutch political parties, media institutions, and in certain conservative religious communities, such as those in the Dutch Bible Belt.

 Comparable systems of social segmentation have been identified in other countries, including Northern Ireland, Switzerland, Austria, Cyprus, Lebanon, and Malaysia.